Who Benefits? - Learning-related - Dyslexia - ADHD - Reading Problems - Eye Tracking

 What is Vision Therapy?

-Vision Therapy is an individualized, supervised, treatment program designed to correct visual-motor and/or perceptual-cognitive deficiencies.
+Vision Therapy is an individualized, supervised, treatment program designed to correct visual-motor (using vision to direct movement), ocular-motor (efficient and accurate eye movements) and/or perceptual-cognitive deficiencies (the ability to understand, visualize and problem solve).
 Vision Therapy sessions include procedures designed to enhance the brain's ability to control:

 - eye alignment,